 the banke internal calandria

-The banke Smartboil internal calandria guarantees the best quality wort with reduced energy usage.
+The banke Wortifier internal calandria guarantees the best quality wort with reduced energy usage.

-The Smartboil system provides a consistent level of flexibility for any batch size from 40 – 110 % of the nominal output of the brewhouse.
+The Wortifier system provides a consistent level of flexibility for any batch size from 40 – 110 % of the nominal output of the brewhouse.

 The low level of thermal stress over the entire boiling process is accompanied by technical benefits for the finished beer with regard to shelf life and foam stability.

 - energy efficient elimination of DMS